 While there are a few water leak detection systems on the market, one of our favorites is Flo by Moen.
 The two-part system includes a Smart water shut-off and a smart water detector.
 The Shut-off is located on your water system and has the power to shut-off your water from anywhere when connected to the app.
 Meaning, if flooding is detected, you can make the choice to stop your water, which will help drastically reduce the flood.
 The Water Detector notes when there is a potential leak in your home.
 This, paired with the shut-off, proved precise control over a situation, and a much quicker response to flooding, especially when you aren’t home.

 These three products are a great starting point for any Midwesterner interested in a basement remodel.
-If you are interested in a basement remodel but have concerns about flooding, contact our team of experts today.
+If you are interested in a basement remodel, with or without concerns of flooding, contact our team of experts today.
 They can help create a design perfect for your space while finding creative solutions to help combat any flooding.
 You can call (847) 541-4848 or make an appointment online.